 View Professor Coben's research: SSRN Author Page -- James Coben

-Professor James Coben, a senior fellow in Hamline's Dispute Resolution Institute (DRI), which he directed from 2000-2009, teaches civil procedure, dispute resolution practices, mediation, negotiation, and theories of conflict.
-He also pioneered a variety of innovative alternative dispute resolution clinical opportunities for law students, including mediation advocacy on behalf of clients in family law and employment cases.
-More recently, he has focused his energies on development of international ADR educational opportunities and serving as the founding academic director of Hamline's new Master in the Study of Law (MSL) program.
+Professor James Coben, a senior fellow in Hamline's Dispute Resolution Institute (DRI), which he directed from 2000-2009, teaches civil procedure, mediation, negotiation, and theories of conflict.
+He was the founding director of Hamline's Master in the Study of Law (MSL) program and also pioneered a variety of innovative alternative dispute resolution clinical opportunities for law students, including mediation advocacy on behalf of clients in family law and employment cases.

 Professor Coben has made over 130 presentations on ADR topics at conferences and continuing education events in the U.S. and abroad.
 He is a member of the editorial board and writes a biannual "Research Insights" column for Dispute Resolution Magazine, the flagship publication of the American Bar Association Section of Dispute Resolution.
 Between 1999 and 2005, Professor Coben was a member of the Minnesota Supreme Court's ADR Review Board, charged with regulating the performance of court‑appointed neutrals.
 He also is a past chair of the ADR Section of the Association of American Law Schools ("AALS"), and has twice co-chaired the annual Legal Educator's Colloquium sponsored by AALS and the American Bar Association (ABA) Dispute Resolution Section.
 He also served as chair of the section's Lawyer as Problem-Solver Committee and as a member of the section's Ethics Committee.
 Prior to joining the Hamline faculty, Professor Coben served as law clerk to U.S. District Court Judge Robert Renner, Jr. in Saint Paul.